glic3rinu/passlib/docs/lib/passlib.hash.msdcc.rst

 This algorithm is should not be used for any purpose besides manipulating existing DCC v1 hashes, due to the following flaws:

-* It's use of the username as a salt value (and lower-case at that), means that common usernames (e.g. ``Administrator``) will occur more frequently as salts, weakening the effectiveness of the salt in foiling pre-computed tables.
+* Its use of the username as a salt value (and lower-case at that), means that common usernames (e.g. ``Administrator``) will occur more frequently as salts, weakening the effectiveness of the salt in foiling pre-computed tables.